amplitude/amplitude-docs/content/collections/experiment/overview.md

 ### Activate your experiment

 At this point, you’re ready to roll out your experiment to your users.
 Click *Start Experiment*, and your experiment will be live.
-Congratulations!

 ### Analyze your results

 After your experiment goes live, you can generate and view your results at any time.
 Experiment will tell you when your experiment has reached **statistical significance**, and it gives you all the data you need to analyze and interpret your results, and to apply those learnings to your product experience going forward.

-To learn more about how to design, roll out, and learn from experiments, check out our [Help Center articles on the experimentation workflow](/experiment/workflow/create).
+To learn more about how to design, roll out, and learn from experiments, check out our [articles on the experimentation workflow](/experiment/workflow/create).

 {{partial:admonition type='note'}}
  Now that you better understand the experiment workflow, consider using experiment briefs to better communicate and streamline your experimentation processes amongst your team.
 They can also help to create transparency and align experimentation goals.
 [Read more about experiment briefs and how to use them in this blog](https://amplitude.com/blog/experiment-brief).